datacamp/authoring/docs/mobile/exercises/README.md

       feedback: "`print()` will output all of whatever is between the parentheses, not just the last part."
 ```

+> #### info:Note
+> The exercise type is automatically inferred from the type of distrator
+> provided.
+More on that in the distractor section below.

 Let's dig into each of the blocks...

 ## topic